 The solution devised, is a circular calendar that emulates the various rings of a tree, with each month being represented by a different coloured paper and weight from the Woodstock range.
 Designed as a crack in the wood, once a month is over the ring can be simply slotted out and and recycled.
 By also using eco-friendly typefaces that minimise ink use and using black ink only, the green ethos behind the range is maintained throughout the production.

 Tailor Made is a fictional Savile Row tailor.
-Priding itself on it’s 150th anniversary of trading, the business, owned by Charles son of it’s founder Chadwick Tailor, is going from strength to strength in it’s second century.
-The shop prides itself on the finest products, expert craftsmanship, and the good old fashioned service it provides to all of its clients.
+Priding itself on 150 years of trading, the business, owned by Chadwick Tailor, is going from strength to strength in its second century.
+The shop prides itself on fine products, expert craftsmanship, and the good old fashioned service it provides to all of its clients.
 To emphasise the executive service that they provide, their brand needed to be keeping.

 Through the emphasis on a smart and classic brand style, Tailor Made where made aware of various branding techniques and processes that could enhance the display of their brand and merchandise.
-These included a custom wax seal, spot-gloss business cards and embossing for the leather goods sold by the company.
+These included a custom wax seal, spot-gloss business cards and embossing for the custom leather goods.

 Uppercuts are a new brand of scissors whose blades have been scientifically engineered to never go blunt.
 Through extensive research and development, they are specifically designed to cut through the toughest of materials.